 Nursing Home Administration

 The Nursing Home Administration program at Kent State University is accredited by the National Association of Long Term Care Administrator Boards (NAB).
-Our program is one of eleven NAB accredited programs in the country and one of four in the state of Ohio.
+Our program is one of fifteen NAB accredited programs in the country and one of five in the state of Ohio.

 The program is based on standards of excellence established by NAB and strong partnerships with outstanding area senior living communities providing safe and dignified person-centered care.
 This accreditation highlights the program's emphasis on developing students to become the next generation of leaders in the long term care profession.

 The nursing home administration program at Kent State University focuses on preparing students to become executives in the field of long-term services and supports.
 According to the Bureau of Labor Statistics the job market for graduates of healthcare management programs is very strong due to the rapidly increasing aging population.
 The number of older adults living in nursing homes, assisted living facilities, retirement communities and those individuals requiring community services is predicted to double within the next ten years.

 Upon completion of the program, graduates will be eligible to apply for the national exam offered through the National Association of Long Term Care Administrator Boards and the state exam offered by the Ohio Board of Executives of Long-term Services & Supports (BELTSS).
 Graduates of the program perform well on both exams due to the interdisciplinary coursework and high quality practicum sites offered in KSU's program.